Fudan-iGEM/2023-wiki/docs/src/education.md

 </div>

 Upon completing initial drafts, we asked professional editors for advice.
-On September 26th, we reached out to the editor from "Same As Child" for **a second round of feedback**.
+On September 26th, we reached out to the editor from "[Same As Child](https://www.xiaohongshu.com/user/profile/5b38cbd0f7e8b9039d2e7849)" for **a second round of feedback**.
 Based on the editor's suggestions, we optimized the font size, layout, and text.
 In addition, we also printed out a small number of the first edition to share with children, including team members' siblings and primary school students in Shanghai and rural areas.

 Furthermore, we invited children to participate in our **reading activities**, guiding them through the picture books, encouraging them to contemplate the questions, and complete interactive tasks like drawing in the books.
 This approach allowed us to not only promote synthetic biology by distributing our books but also receive valuable feedbacks directly from children, which helped us continually improve our books.

 ### Continuous Dialogue and Long-term Friendship with FDIS

-FDIS (Fudan International School) is a high school affiliated to Fudan University.
-Given the growing interest in synthetic biology among FDIS students, we've initiated an **ongoing and impactful dialogue** to cultivate their enthusiasm and encourage their participation in iGEM 2024.
+[FDIS](https://www.fdis.net.cn/) (Fudan International School) is a high school affiliated to Fudan University.
+Given the growing interest in synthetic biology among FDIS students, we've initiated an **ongoing and impactful dialogue** to cultivate their enthusiasm and encourage their participation in [iGEM 2024](https://competition.igem.org/).

 **Online Lecture: What Is iGEM and How to Build a Team?**

 <p><small style="color: gray">📅 Date: Sep.
-13th, 2023  <br>🗣️Organizers: Zhe Dong, Yijun Wang, Qingying Yang, Siliang Zhan</br>  👥Audience: High school students</small></p>
+13th, 2023  <br>🗣️Organizers: Zhe Dong, Yijun Wang, Qingying Yang, Siliang Zhan<br>  👥Audience: High school students</small></p>

-We conducted a concise lecture titled ***“Unlocking the Mysteries of Synthetic Biology: Exploring iGEM”*** ([Slides](https://static.igem.wiki/teams/4765/wiki/slides/fufuonline-20231004191144.pdf)), which covered the basics of synthetic biology, introduced iGEM, showcased excellent iGEM projects in the high school track, and shared our own competition experiences.
+We conducted a concise lecture titled ***“Unlocking the Mysteries of Synthetic Biology: Exploring iGEM”*** ([the presentation file](https://static.igem.wiki/teams/4765/wiki/slides/fufuonline-20231004191144.pdf)), which covered the basics of synthetic biology, introduced iGEM, showcased excellent iGEM projects in the high school track, and shared our own competition experiences.
 Following the lecture, **questionnaires** revealed a strong interest in iGEM among the audience, prompting us to organize a follow-up open house activity to further satisfy their curiosity.

 **Open House: Learn More about Synthetic Biology and iGEM**

 <p><small style="color: gray">📅 Date: Sep.
-24th, 2023  <br>🗣️Organizers: Zhe Dong, Xiaohan Jiang, Chenye Li, Qingying Yang</br>  👥Audience: High school students</small></p>
+24th, 2023  <br>🗣️Organizers: Zhe Dong, Xiaohan Jiang, Chenye Li, Qingying Yang<br>  👥Audience: High school students</small></p>

 <div style="text-align: center;">
 	<img src="https://static.igem.wiki/teams/4765/wiki/notebook/fufu.jpg"